 This is a follow up story for sarahpaintspets.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published almost 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi!
 My name is Sarah Miller and I am a custom pet portrait artist.
 I am 24 years old and live in Atlanta, Georgia.
 A few of my favorite things are Taylor Swift, fat cats, and trail mix.
 I grew up in a family of animal-lovers and always had at least 3 pets living in our house at once.
 I have always been more artistic than the average person, but never took an art class.

 I started my business as a side hustle in college.
 I decided to paint a watercolor portrait of my boyfriend’s childhood cat for our one-year anniversary.
 He loved it so I posted on Facebook that I would paint other people’s pets for $10 each.
 The orders have not stopped coming since and now sell for an average price of $180 each.

 Tell us about what you’ve been up to!
 Has the business been growing?